sanskrit/learnsanskrit.org/content/guide/nominals-2/kim-and-yad.md

 This idea is difficult to explain but easy to understand.
 In the examples below, the first two sentences are simple.
 Then we use {s yad} to connect them.
-Note that we pair {s yad} with another pronoun:

 {ex